galaxyproject/gravity/README.md

   will be picked up by supervisord on a `galaxyadm supervisorctl update` or just `galaxyadm update`

-- The `job_conf.xml` parsed corresponds to the galaxy config (it'll check the path in `job_config_file` in `[app:main]` or default to `galaxy_root/config/job_conf.xml` if that file exists.
+- The `job_conf.xml` parsed corresponds to the galaxy config, it'll check the path in `job_config_file` in `[app:main]` or default to `galaxy_root/config/job_conf.xml` if that file exists.
 If handlers in `job_conf.xml` have a corresponding `[server:]` in `galaxy.ini`, they will be